osbridge/openconferenceware/README.markdown

 Although this branch is in flux, we recommend it as a starting point for any new OCW deployments.
 The alternative is to use the [legacy](https://github.com/osbridge/openconferenceware/tree/legacy) branch, which is based on Rails 2.1.2 and is much trickier to work with.

-While we undertake this work, the Gemfile loads the `sqlite3` the database adapter and has `mysql2` and `pg` commented out.
-We support all of these databases, and are testing them on CI, so if you'd like to use a database other than sqlite, you'll want to maintain a branch with a modified gemfile and merge changes to master into your branch in order to keep up-to-date.
+While we undertake this work, the Gemfile loads all three of our supported database adapters: `sqlite3`, `mysql2` and `pg`.
+Feel free to comment out the adapters that you're not using.

 ### Current Build Status